enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 Just under these settings, there is snap settings.
 It is used by gizmo.
 For details check :ref:`Gizmo Usage`.

 If the loaded model contains animations within, these animations are listed under the "Model animation properties", and the speed of this animation can be set using "Animation time scale".
+If a new animation as part of old one is needed, "Seperate selected animation by time" part can be used.
+It takes 2 floats as input, and a name.
+After Create section button is clicked, the animation will be listed just as others.

-AI properties only contain "AI Driven" at the current version.
+AI properties section has a list of available Actors.
+Game developers can write custom actors using API provided.
+Please check :ref:`implementAIActor` for details.
+If selected actor has settings exposed, they will be listed under actor type drop-down.

 .. note::
     If model has no animation, it can't be assigned an AI.
 Both Animation properties and AI properties will be hidden in that case.